EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Open two separate Copilot chat windows/threads for this exercise

    **Thread 1: Lead Developer Role**
-   - In the first chat, establish the role: "Act as a Lead Python Developer.
-You are responsible for architectural decisions, code reviews, and ensuring best practices."
+   - In the first chat, establish the role: `Act as a Lead Python Developer.
+You are responsible for architectural decisions, code reviews, and ensuring best practices.`
-   - Ask: "I need to add weather data persistence to this CLI application.
-What's the overall architecture and implementation strategy you recommend?"
+   - Ask: `I need to add weather data persistence to this CLI application.
+What's the overall architecture and implementation strategy you recommend?`
-   - Follow up: "Create a detailed implementation plan with data storage considerations and caching strategies."
+   - Follow up: `Create a detailed implementation plan with data storage considerations and caching strategies.`
    - Use the planning chatmode and prompts from `.github/chatmodes/Plan.chatmode.md` if available.

    **Thread 2: Tester/Implementer Role**
-   - In the second chat, establish the role: "Act as a Python Tester/Implementer.
-You focus on writing code, creating tests, and ensuring implementation quality."
+   - In the second chat, establish the role: `Act as a Python Tester/Implementer.
+You focus on writing code, creating tests, and ensuring implementation quality.`
-   - Share the plan from Thread 1 and ask: "Based on this persistence plan, implement the data storage model and caching functionality."
+   - Share the plan from Thread 1 and ask: `Based on this persistence plan, implement the data storage model and caching functionality.`
-   - Request: "Generate comprehensive pytest tests for the weather data persistence system."
+   - Request: `Generate comprehensive pytest tests for the weather data persistence system.`
    - Use implementation chatmode from `.github/chatmodes/Implement.chatmode.md` if available.

 2. **Cross-Thread Collaboration**
    - Take the implementation from Thread 2 back to Thread 1 (Lead Developer) for code review
-   - Ask the Lead Developer: "Review this weather data persistence implementation.
-What improvements or performance concerns do you see?"
+   - Ask the Lead Developer: `Review this weather data persistence implementation.
+What improvements or performance concerns do you see?`
    - Bring the feedback back to Thread 2 (Tester/Implementer) to refine the code
    - Continue this back-and-forth until both roles approve the solution